microsoft/azure-health-data-services-workshop/Challenge-10 - Optional - FhirBlaze (Blazor app dev + FHIR)/ReadMe.md

 ## Learning Objectives for Challenge-10
 By the end of this challenge you will be able to

-+ Use FHIR Resources like Patient, Practitioner, and more for real world applications.
++ Use FHIR Resources like Patient, Practitioner, and more for real world applications
-+ Use Firely to accelerate FHIR application development.
++ Use Firely to accelerate FHIR application development
-+ Use Blazor for web development.
++ Use Blazor for web development

 ## Prerequisites